MicrosoftDocs/azure-docs/articles/aks/azure-disks-dynamic-pv.md

 Each AKS cluster includes two pre-created storage classes, both configured to work with Azure disks:

 * The *default* storage class provisions a standard Azure disk.
-    * Standard storage is backed by HDDs, and delivers cost-effective storage while still being performant.
-Standard disks are ideal for a cost-effective development and test workload.
+    * Standard storage is backed by HDDs and delivers cost-effective storage while still being performant.
+Standard disks are ideal for a cost-effective dev and test workload.
 * The *managed-premium* storage class provisions a premium Azure disk.
     * Premium disks are backed by SSD-based high-performance, low-latency disk.
 Perfect for VMs running production workload.
 If the AKS nodes in your cluster use premium storage, select the *managed-premium* class.